cciw-uk/data-protection/Decisions and actions document.rst

 * The GDPR requires us to have a "lawful basis" for keeping and using personal data.
 The most commonly talked about one is "consent", probably because that is the most visible - you get explicitly asked for your consent.
-However, there `other bases <https://gdpr-info.eu/art-6-gdpr/>`_, several of which are often more important to us - specifically "legitimate interest", "legal obligation", "contractual obligation", and "protecting vital interests".
+However, there are `other bases <https://gdpr-info.eu/art-6-gdpr/>`_, several of which are often more important to us - specifically "legitimate interest", "legal obligation", "contractual obligation", and "protecting vital interests".

   In many cases, we should focusing on these latter ones, because they are more